nlpnlpnlp/BINGO/README.md

 **The previous version of our README contained a typo regarding adjusting “sparsity_percentage,” as we copied the wording from an earlier template.
 We have now corrected and updated the description accordingly.**

+**The hyperparameter files for all optimizers have been included.**

 ## 📊 Results
 You will get the result like "best_dev_epoch=42" at last.
 Then you need to find the result corresponding to the epoch with the number "42".